 - Pinch of Turmeric

-- Add the carrot lime juice mixture to rice and mix it well.
+When rice cools, add the carrot lime juice mixture to it and mix well.

-- Pour the tadka over the rice and mix well.
+Turn off the flame, pour the tadka over rice and mix well.

 This month that year:

 I like what PJ does for all her posts, this day that year.
 I thought I would do this month that year when I post the first post every month.

 The recipes I posted this month in 2009 and in 2010